Our Sustainability Skills symbols are a visual tool designed

 grey

-Vegetable-tanned cow hide, tumbled for softness.
-The surface is coated with a thin layer of silvery, gleaming wax.
-The colours underneath remain clearly visible.
-The wax finish is relatively resilient, but may wear away with intense friction.
+Vegetable-tanned cow leather sourced from an Italian (Tuscany) supplier.
+Features a tumbled finish for softness and a thin layer of silvery, gleaming wax on the surface.
+The colors underneath remain clearly visible.
+The wax finish is relatively resilient but may wear away with intense friction.

 brown